leandromarchon/auth/README.md

-# auth
+# Authentication with Codeigniter

-Codeigniter Ion Auth
+Exemplo de implementação do IonAuth/Codeigniter